 For a small village team, off the beaten track, we – nonetheless – have rubbed shoulders with some famous names.
 The club was the subject of a Sunday Telegraph magazine article in 1989, whilst Michael Manley, a former Prime Minister of Jamaica & Nigel Havers, the well-known actor have both been vice-presidents of the club in the past.
 Alf Gover & Jim Laker both played on the green, for the Daily Mirror, against Greys whilst, just last year, Sebastian Faulks, the author, & Jim Rosenthal, the sports presenter, played for opposition teams.
 You never know who you’re going to meet at Greys!

 We undertook summer tours to the West Country for over twenty years but, sadly, these fell by the wayside a few years back.
-However, there seems to be a growing mood that tours may be revived.

 If any of the above has whetted your appetite to play village cricket, please contact me, whenever convenient;